-This movie was made for this.
+It feels like The Iron Giant was made for this article.
 We have all of the ingredients needed for a sad death baked right in from the get-go.
 We have a giant and dangerous robot that was supposed to be evil but is one of the good guys instead.
 We have the same robot befriending a young and innocent child who shows it of the world.
-We have a militaristic shoot-first society wanting to destroy the robot before giving it a chance to prove how nice it is, and we have the demonized robot selfishly sacrificing itself to save mankind.
+We have a militaristic shoot-first society wanting to destroy the robot before giving it a chance to prove how nice it is, and we have the demonized robot selflessly sacrificing itself to save mankind.
 We have crying now.
 Lots of it.

-No one dies in this section.
 I just wanted to give you a quick break to look at the cute bunny 🙂

 Tadashi – Big Hero 6 (2014)

 Who and How?
 Tadashi is the cool and level-headed big brother to protagonist Hiro.
 Tadashi is lost when he heroically (and stupidly) rushes back into a burning building to save his mentor who is still inside.